mkdocs-publisher/mkdocs-publisher/documentation/04_blog/v060-obsidian.md

 If you need support for additional plugins, please make an [issue](https://github.com/mkusz/mkdocs-publisher/issues) with a future description.

-For more details about this release, read more below or jump directly to [pub-obsidian](../02_setup/05-setting-up-obsidian.md) plugin documentation.
+For more details about this release, read more below or jump directly to [pub-obsidian](../02_setup/05_setting-up-an-obsidian.md) plugin documentation.

+> [!bug] Navigation issue
+> There are some problems with the manually created `nav` section.
+Please use `pub-auto-nav` plugin if you want to use `pub-blog` plugin.

+The above bug will be fixed in the next release.

+PS.
+I need to start to implement unit tests because this project becomes too big to test it manually and deliver production grade quality.

 <!-- more -->